EMK-Complexity/EMK-Complexity.github.io/_projects/socionical.md

 ### SOCIONICAL App

+#### London Olympics 2012

+Two Socionical apps have been developed and will be used during the Olympics.
+The City of London Police app will be used by visitors during the two busiest days of the Olympics.
+Its main application however, will be to provide information to the businesses and residents in the Square Mile (the financial district), with a special feature that will be activated if and when there is an incident, so that the Police can send geographically targeted advice to users.
+The ‘What’s On’ app will be used throughout the Olympics and Paralympics within the City of Westminster.

+The apps are available free from the Apple App Store at: [City Police](http://itunes.apple.com/gb/app/city-police/id542916818?mt=8) and [Westminster](http://itunes.apple.com/gb/app/whats-on/id545126071?mt=8).

 #### Vienna Marathon on 15 April 2012

 A major trial of the Socionical app was conducted during the Vienna Marathon on 15 April 2012.